sufimalek/sufimalek.github.io/_posts/2023-09-22-arithmetic-operator-precedency.md

 2. Then, `2 ^ 9` is calculated, yielding the final result `512`.

 Understanding operator precedence and associativity is crucial for writing correct mathematical expressions in programming.
 Parentheses offer fine-grained control over the order of operations, allowing you to override the default precedence rules when needed.

-In summary, arithmetic operators, along with parentheses precedence and operator associativity, form the foundation of mathematical computations in programming.
-By mastering these concepts, developers can create precise and error-free calculations, ensuring their code performs as intended.